Clinical Use

 Background

-Acanthamoeba species can cause severe keratitis, usually in contact lens wearers or after ocular trauma.
+Amoebic keratitis is associated with wearing contact lenses or ocular trauma.
+Presenting with severe pain, photophobia, tearing, blepharospasm, conjunctivitis, and blurred vision.
 If not treated promptly, it may lead to corneal ulceration, and eventually to blindness.
-These protozoa may be isolated from corneal scrapings, as well as from contact lenses and storage cases.
-However, Acanthamoeba species may be isolated from contact lens fluid from individuals with no signs or symptoms of disease.
-PCR is becoming the tool of choice for diagnosis.
+Amoebic DNA is typically detected from corneal scrapings or contact lens fluid/storage cases via Polymerase Chain Reaction (PCR).
+However, Acanthamoeba spp. may be isolated from contact lens fluid from individuals with no signs or symptoms of disease.

 Patient preperation